p4lang/p4c/docs/JSON_format.md

     (#the-type-value-object) for more information on expressions format.

 The `match_type` for the table needs to follow the following rules:
+- If one match field is `range`, the table `match_type` has to be `range`
 - If one match field is `ternary`, the table `match_type` has to be `ternary`
 - If one match field is `lpm`, the table `match_type` is either `ternary` or `lpm`
 Note that it is not correct to have more than one `lpm` match field in the same table.

+#### match-action entry format

+We describe the format of the match-action entries contained in the `entries` JSON array (see table JSON format above).
+Each entry is a JSON object with the following attributes:
+- `match_key`: a JSON array of objects with the following attributes:
+  - `match_type`: one of `valid`, `exact`, `lpm`, `ternary`, `range`
+  - the other attributes depend on the `match_type`:
+    - for `valid`: we need a `key` attribute which has to be a boolean
+    - for `exact`: we need a `key` attribute which has to be a hexstring
+    - for `lpm`: we need a `key` attribute which has to be a hexstring and a `prefix_length` attribute which has to be an integer
+    - for `ternary`: we need a `key` and a `mask` attributes which both have to be hexstrings
+    - for `range`: we need a `start` and a `end` attribute which both have to be hexstrings
+- `action_entry`: a JSON object with the following attributes:
+  - `action_id`: the id of the default action
+  - `action_data`: a JSON array where each entry is the hexstring value for an action argument.
+The size of the array needs to match the number of parameters expected by the action function with id `action_id`.
+- `priority`: an integer which indicates the priority for the entry; it is ignored if the match type of the table is not `ternary` or `range`.
+In bmv2 having a high priority translates into a low numerical value.

+Note that the `match_key` and the `action_entry` need to be formatted correctly.
+In particular:
+- the number of match fields in the match key needs to match the table description
+- the match types of the match fields in the match key need to match the table description
+- the hexstrings need to have the correct byte-width
+- duplicate entries (as determined by the match keys) will trigger an error

 ### `calculations`